 There are several purposes for the existence of these Hanging Coffins.
 Firstly from a spiritual point of view, the Kankanaey believe that the higher the corpse is placed, the closer it is to heaven and the sacred ancestors.

 Secondly, the Kankanaey wanted to preserve their bodies after death as well as possible, but also let them rest in peace.
 Therefore, burying their dead in the ground was not ideal, since they knew that bodies decompose faster in the earth.
 Hanging the coffins above the earth was a better option, instead.
-Moreover, this altitude kept away head hunters and any other potential disturbance.
+Moreover, this altitude kept away head hunters and any other potential disturbances.

 Finally, there is also a practical reasoning for this custom, one that is rooted in the times of Hispanic colonization.
 Historically, these indigenous populations were forced to inhabit the mostly mountainous region of Sagada.
 Due to limited fertile soil every acre of land was important.
 Therefore, by using hanging coffins, they managed to save more space for crop cultivation!